8 Best Day Trips From Chiang Mai: Trekking, Views, Waterfalls

 Where To Stay In Doi Inthanon National Park

 As it is quite a trip with the scooter out of Chiang Mai it will either be a full day trip with you rising early and returning back to Chiang Mai after darkness.
+Alternatively, I would recommend making it an overnight trip from Chiang Mai and staying a night or two around the national park to make the most out of it.

-Recommended Doi Inthanon Accommodation
+Accommodation in Doi Inthanon

 There are not very many options for accommodation around here.
 The town closest to the park is called Chom Thong and there are a few reasonable guesthouse choices, from mid-range to budget.

-The resort is conveniently located and is a great place to sleep in beautiful wooden cabins surrounded by a lovely garden area.
+Doi Intanon View Resort: The resort is conveniently located and is a great place to sleep in beautiful wooden cabins surrounded by a lovely garden area.
 One of the nicer places to stay around here.
+Check current rates on: Booking.com | Agoda.com

-This homestay offers basic accommodation for a cheap price in either a dorm or private room.
+Cabinthai: This homestay offers basic accommodation for a cheap price in either a dorm or private room.
+Check current rates on: Booking.com | Agoda.com

-You could also stay on the other side of the Doi Inthanon National Park around Mae Chaem.
+Phu Chaem House: You could also stay on the other side of the Doi Inthanon National Park around Mae Chaem.
 This guesthouse is a good option if you're in for a longer stay and want to explore the park fully.
-They even have free bike rentals as well as all the necessities like tv, a hot shower and complimentary mountain views!
+They even have free bike rentals as well as all the necessities like TV, a hot shower and complimentary mountain views!
+Check current rates on: Booking.com | Agoda.com

-Huay Tung Tao Lake
+4. Huay Tung Tao Lake

-This man-made lake just 15 minutes outside of the hustle bustle of Chiang Mai is super nice to spend a relaxing afternoon lounging in one of the bamboo huts right on the edge of the water.
+This man-made lake just 15 minutes outside of the hustle and bustle of Chiang Mai is super nice to spend a relaxing afternoon lounging in one of the bamboo huts right on the edge of the water.

 Take the turn and you will drive along another small road until you hit the entrance of the lake area which costs 20 THB.